ericjanto/personal-blog/content/posts/articles/2020-07-14-haskell-ghci-efficiency.md

 ---
 date: 2020-07-14
-title: 'How to Test For Efficiency in Haskell'
+title: 'How to test for efficiency in Haskell'
 template: post
 slug: haskell-efficiency
 excerpt: